ICTU/quality-time/docs/src/usage.md

 The "Metric target" determines at what value a measurement is below or above target.
 In the example below only measurement values of 0 are on target.
 The "Metric near target" determines when the measurement value is sufficiently close to the target to no longer require immediate action.
 Metrics near their target are yellow.

 If a metric doesn't meet the target value, but your team isn't able to fix the situation in the short run, you can accept the deviation as *technical debt*.
 Set the "Accept technical debt?" field to "Yes" and enter the value you're accepting for the time being in the "Metric debt target" field.
 If you want to pay off the debt before a certain date, this can be registered in the "Metric debt end date" field.

-The rationale for accepting technical debt can be entered in the "Comment" field.
+The "Comment" field can be used to capture the rationale for accepting technical debt, or any other information.
+HTML and URLs are supoorted.

 #### Reordering metrics